SeungKiLeeCS/BeforeThe17th/README.md

 > Narcolle the Wise

 ## Motivation
-I wrote this program for fun after hearing about Tumblr's decision to make itself obsolete on the Dec 17th, 2018.
+I wrote this program for fun after hearing about Tumblr's decision to make itself obsolete on Dec 17th, 2018.
 With inspiration from my friend Narcolle, I decided to write a program that could be used to save your memories before Tumblr commits business suicide.

-While some people have good understanding of technology, I assume Tumblr's decision will affect variety of people, even the ones who do not have deep understanding of how programming work.
+While some people have good understanding of technology, I assume Tumblr's decision will affect variety of people, even the ones who do not have deep understanding of how programming works.

-My Goal is to create a program that everyone can use relatively easy.
+My Goal is to create a program that everyone can use relatively easily.
 As I said, **this program is written for one Narcolle, and for every single one of the digital nomads seeking refuge out there.**

 ## Requirement